 - “You made him lower than the angels for a short time, you crowned him with glory and honor [and you appointed him over the works of your hands.]“

-- “You made all things subject under his feet.”(9)quotation/allusion to Psalm 8:4-6 For to subject all things to him, He left nothing not subject to him.
-But at present, we don’t yet see that all things were – and are – subject to him.
+- “You made all things subject under his feet.”1quotation/allusion to Psalm 8:4-6 For to subject all things to him, He left nothing not subject to him.
+But at present, we don’t yet see that all things have been subjected to him.

-- But having been – and being – made lower than the angels for a little while, we see Jesus having been – and being – crowned with glory and honor because of the suffering of death, so that He might taste death for everyone by God’s grace.
+- But having been *made lower than the angels for a little while, we see that Jesus has been crowned with glory and honor because of the suffering of death, so that He might taste death for everyone by God’s grace.

 Jesus made like His brothers

-- For it’s fitting for Him – because of whom are all things, and through whom are all things – to perfect the author of their salvation through suffering while bringing many sons to glory.
+- For it was fitting for Him – because of whom are all things, and through whom are all things – to perfect the author of their salvation through sufferings, having brought many sons to glory.

-- For both the One who makes them holy and the men who are made holy are all from One Father.
-For that reason He wasn’t ashamed to call them brothers,
+- For both the One making them holy and the men being made holy are all from One Father.
+For that reason He isn’t ashamed to call them brothers,

-- saying: “I will declare your name to my brothers; in the midst of the assembly(10)“assembly” this Greek word is usually translated “church”, but can be translated either way depending on the context I will sing hymns of praise to you.”(11)quotation/allusion to Psalm 22:22
+- saying: “I will declare your name to my brothers, I will sing hymns of praise to you in the midst of the assembly2“assembly” this Greek word is usually translated “church”, but can be translated either way depending on the context.”3quotation/allusion to Psalm 22:22

-- Therefore, since the children did – and do – share blood and flesh, He also similarly took part in the same, so through His death He might nullify the one who held the power of death (that is, the Accuser)
+- Therefore, since the children have shared blood and flesh, He also similarly took part in the same, so through His death He might nullify the one holding the power of death (that is, the Accuser)

 - and might release those who were being bound in slavery through fear of death throughout their whole time to live.